gauravmehla/Trello-desktop-application/README.md

 ![Trello](http://i.imgur.com/qi5pwR3.png)

 # 📝 Trello Desktop Application
-This is an Google Keep application for MACOSX.
-Using this you can access google keep right under from Applications or Launchpad.
+This is an Trello application for MACOSX.
+Using this you can manage your trello boards right under from Applications or Launchpad.

 Click [ ⬇️  here](https://github.com/gauravmehla/public/raw/master/apps/trello-desktop.dmg) to download.

 ## What is this thing?

-Google Keep is a note-taking service developed by Google.
+Trello is a web-based project management application.
 As people love to keep applications instead of browsing that site online.
 So i build this application using [nativefier](https://github.com/jiahaog/nativefier).

 ## How to use it ?